 This assumes that the schema name you want to dump from

 public.
 If not, change it according to your needs.

 Search and replace the public. namespace with yourschemaname.

-Now we have the dump, as it includes table names with
+Now we have the dump, and as it includes the table names with

-public. schema as their namespace, we have to
+public. schema as its namespace, we have to

-replace the occurences with the schema name we want to import into in main_db.
+replace the occurrences with the schema name we want to import into in main_db.

 We can use